UPPMAX/UPPMAX-documentation/docs/cluster_guides/miarka.md

 # Miarka

-Miarka is a decommissioned cluster.
+Miarka is a SciLifeLab cluster.